 Teens and toddlers alike can demonstrate aggressive or uncooperative behaviors as influenced by big emotions and neurological overwhelm (aka the dreaded meltdown).
-De-escalation tools help parents defuse a situation and help their child calm and regulate their system.
+De-escalation tools support parents in defusing the chaos by helping children calm and regulate their nervous systems.

 Meltdown Escalation Cycle

-Sometimes an outburst or meltdown can seem unpredictable, however experts say there is a foreseeable pattern that can be classified into seven stages, often referred to as the acting-out cycle.
-To help parents choose effective interventions, it is useful to first understand the progression of escalation.
+Often a child's outburst or tantrum can seem unpredictable.
+However, experts say there is a predictable pattern to this escalation, referred to as the acting-out cycle.
+To help parents choose effective interventions, it is useful to understand these seven stages:

 - Calm - In this phase, your child is responsive and cooperative.

 - Trigger - A stimulus sets off a pattern of behavior.

 - Agitation - Your child displays signs of anxiety or may withdraw from the situation.

 - Acceleration - The escalation of uncooperative, aggressive, or provocative behaviors.